moonlight-coding/casper-nodejs/README.md

 - If the lock file hasn't been created, casper.run() call setTimeout in order to verify in an async way, until the file is created.

-### Advantages
+## Advantages

+- casperjs never exits until you specify it from the nodejs script
-- you can call casper when you want
+- you can use 'then' whenever you want

+## Disavantages

+- [casperjs]: [info] [phantom] Step anonymous 5/5 http://www.google.fr/?gfe_rd=cr&ei=ky38VvejHfTt8wfViZxQ (HTTP 200)

 ## See Also